voxpupuli/puppet-prometheus/REFERENCE.md

 A hash of metrics where a key is a metric name and the corresponding value is a hash of two key value pairs:
  - 'command': The bash command used to collect or update the metric.
  - 'static': A boolean that indicates whether the metric will be updated regularly by a timer (false), or will be updated only upon change in puppet, e.g. in hiera (true).

 Default value: `{}`

 ##### <a name="-prometheus--node_exporter_textfile--on_calendar"></a>`on_calendar`

 Data type: `String`

-Specification of the value of the timer 'onCalendar' attribute, which determines when the timer will be executed
+Determines when the systemd timer will be executed

-Default value: `*:0/2:30`
+Default value: `'*:0/2:30'`

 ##### <a name="-prometheus--node_exporter_textfile--seluser"></a>`seluser`

 Data type: `Optional[String]`

-The SELinux user context for the files, if SELinux is enabled on the system
+The SELinux user context for the files

 Default value: `undef`